nrclark/libsaline/README.md

 ## License ##

-Saline's original release was under a public-domain license, released by Daniel Bernstein.
-This release is relicensed under LGPLv2.1 for easy collaboration, and to reflect the work done improving public-domain saline's code quality into something reasonable.
+Libsaline's original release was under a public-domain license, released by Daniel Bernstein.
+This release is relicensed with an ISC license for easy collaboration, and to reflect the work done improving public-domain tweetnacl's code quality into something reasonable.